This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 By now I think you know that baking soda can remove almost any stain in the kitchen (You must check out these baking soda cleaning hacks).
 Even your oven glass can be cleaned easily with baking soda.

-When you are cleaning countertops, you will observe that the countertops gap is still unclear.
-It is difficult to reach between countertops and remove dust.
+When we are cleaning countertops, most of us ignore the countertop gap as it’s difficult to reach between countertops and remove dust.

 Related: How to Clean Quartz Countertops